mickeymond/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. ./13-unique => Create a script that takes a list of words as input and prints only words that appear exactly once.

 15. ./14-findthatword => Display lines containing the pattern “root” from the file /etc/passwd

+16. ./15-countthatword => Display the number of lines that contain the pattern “bin” in the file /etc/passwd